 The Bottom Line

-In order to more fully understand the condition of a particular home, we strongly recommend that the home be inspected.
-The bottom line is, unless you are fully qualified and understand all aspects of building components, systems and structure, you should utilize the services of an expert.
-All too often, the buyer and seller are just too close to the situation or their opinions are based on “a feeling” or other emotional impressions of the home.
-A written home inspection will provide valuable information for your decision-making process.
+In order to more fully understand the condition of a particular home, we strongly recommend that the home be inspected, preferably before placing it on the market.
+The bottom line is, even if you are fully qualified and understand all aspects of building components, systems and structure, you should utilize the services of an expert.
+The home inspector offers an independent, unbiased opinion that can offer a cushion of comfort to both parties.
+All too often, the buyer and seller are just too close to the situation, or their opinions are based on “a feeling” or other emotional impression of the home.
+A written home inspection by a qualified inspector will provide valuable information for your decision-making process.

 There are no generalities to depend on when it comes to evaluating a home’s condition.
-Information obtained from experts such as home inspectors, contractors or your own observations is particularly valuable.
-Both buyer and seller need to be aware of and fully understand all condition issues and its impact on value.
-This understanding will facilitate a more confident and successful real estate decision.
+Information obtained from experts such as home inspectors or specialty contractors is particularly valuable.
+Both buyer and seller need to be aware of and fully understand all condition issues and its impact on the value.
+This understanding will facilitate more confident and successful real estate decisions.